Preethi-NT/Amazon-Smbhav-Sustainable-Packaging-Model/README.md

 - **Alternative Locations** if the preferred packaging material is unavailable in the requested location.
 ---
 ## Overview
-The **Sustainable Packaging Recommender** is a machine learning model developed for **Amazon Smbhav 2024**, designed to suggest eco-friendly packaging materials based on product type and location.
+The Sustainable Packaging Recommender is a machine learning model developed for Amazon Smbhav 2024, designed to suggest eco-friendly packaging materials based on product type and location.
 The model helps businesses choose sustainable packaging solutions by analyzing factors such as recyclability, biodegradability, and carbon footprint.
 If a recommended packaging material is not available in the specified location, the model suggests the nearest available location, ensuring efficient sourcing while promoting sustainability.

 ---
 ## Dataset
 The model is trained on a comprehensive dataset that includes: